SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Proposed Method: Strategic Exploration and Exploitation ( )

+\begin{itemize}[leftmargin=10pt, itemsep=0.5pt, topsep=1pt] \item {\bf Feedback Operator} is a function operator $\mathcal{O}_{F}$ that utilizes two LLM agents. $\mathcal{O}_{F}$ first passes mistakes an existing candidate makes to an ``Examiner'' agent, whose task is to examine these mistakes and provide remediation strategies.
+It then uses an ``Improver'' agent that takes the remediation strategies and applies them to the existing candidate to generate a new candidate. \item {\bf Semantic Operator} is a function operator $\mathcal{O}_{S}$ that takes in an existing candidate, and modifies the candidate lexically while preserving its semantic meaning. \end{itemize}

-To better harness these mutation operators, we compare them along the following five dimensions that are critical to our exploration-exploitation strategy in terms of performance and efficiency:
+To better harness these operators, we compare them along the following five dimensions that are critical to our exploration-exploitation strategy in terms of performance and efficiency:

-\begin{itemize}[leftmargin=10pt, nosep] \item \textbf{Add or remove examples.} This examines whether an operator can add or remove few-shot examples, to traverse the entire space of a joint prompt optimization problem. \item \textbf{Probability of improvement.} This evaluates the probability (successful rate) of an operator that brings performance (score) improvement after iterations. \item \textbf{Convergence speed.} This metric aims to evaluate how fast (in terms of iterations) an operator needs to optimize the current candidate to its local minimum solution. \item \textbf{Two or more parents?} This indicates whether an operator needs two or more parents, which has the potential to combine genetic information from diverse branches, enhancing global exploration capability. \item \textbf{API cost per operation.} It is the number of API calls needed to perform a specific operator via LLM agents. \end{itemize}
+\begin{itemize}[leftmargin=10pt, itemsep=0.5pt, topsep=1.5pt, partopsep=1.5pt] \item \textbf{Add or remove examples.} This examines whether an operator can add or remove few-shot examples, to traverse the entire space of a cohesive prompt optimization problem.

+\item \textbf{Probability of improvement.} This evaluates the probability (successful rate) of an operator that brings performance improvement after iterations.

+\item \textbf{Convergence speed.} This metric aims to evaluate how fast (in terms of iterations) an operator needs to optimize the current candidate to its local minimum solution.

+\item \textbf{Two or more parents?} This indicates whether an operator needs two or more input candidates(parents) to generate a new candidate.
+Operators needing more than one parent have the potential to combine traits from diverse parents, enhancing global exploration capability.

+\item \textbf{API cost per operation.} It is the number of API calls needed to perform a specific operator via LLM agents. \end{itemize}

-We conducted a series of experiments where we ran each operator 100 times based on 4 different initialization settings to assess the performance of each operator regarding the five aspects.
-The goal is to obtain a comprehensive understanding of the inherent strengths and weaknesses of each operator.
-This allows us to select effective operators to efficiently find optimal solutions.
+We conducted a series of experiments (ran each operator 100 times based on 4 different initialization settings) to assess the performance of each operator regarding the five features, aiming at obtaining a comprehensive understanding of the inherent strengths and weaknesses of each operator.
+This allows us to select effective operators to find optimal solutions in an accelerated manner.
+As shown in Table \ref{tab:operator}, we observe that the Lamarckian operator is a crucial operator that introduces diverse samples, making it an ideal choice for exploration and global initialization.
+The feedback operator leads to faster convergence (four $\bullet$), making it good for rapid exploitation, but it requires two API/inference calls (two $\bullet$), higher than the other operators (one $\bullet$).
+EDA and Crossover operators share similar characteristics that combine traits from multiple parents and lead to a higher probability of improvement (four $\bullet$), indicating their excellence in exploring the global space.
+For a more in-depth discussion on operators, please refer to Appendix \ref{sec:op_fewshow} and \ref{sec:op-feature}.